ToyasDhake/midterm_project/README.md

 human faces for all the three test cases.
 Deviations of +-10 centimeters observed and ignored).

-***Processing speed***: 450 milliseconds (tested on 3 test images on I5 CPU.
+***Processing speed***: average 38 milliseconds (tested on images on I5 CPU with 8GB RAM.
 The results may vary with different system configurations and with increase in the number of faces in the frame).

 ### Known Limitations and Assumptions for the product :